StudentPP1/MusicDownloader/README.md

-# YouTubeDownloader
+# MusicDownloader
-Python script for downloading music from YouTube.
+Python script for downloading music from YouTube & Spotify.

 # Installation
 Clone the repository: